 In July 2019, the Company entered into a lease with BRE-BMR Grove LLC for 25,078 square feet of laboratory and office space located at 65 Grove Street, Watertown, Massachusetts, or the Watertown Lease.
 As part of the Watertown Lease, the Company incurred \$0.8 million in non-reimbursable construction costs.
 The lease began in March 2020, when the Company took control of the office space, and the lease term is 8 years.
 The discount rate of 8.9% was determined based on the Company's incremental borrowing rate adjusted for the lease term, including any reasonably certain renewal periods.
-In connection with the Watertown Lease, the Company secured a letter of credit from Silicon Valley Bank, a division of First-Citizens Bank & Trust Company (successor by purchase to the Federal Deposit Insurance Corporation as Receiver for Silicon Valley Bridge Bank, N.A. (as successor to Silicon Valley Bank)), or SVB, for \$1.6 million, of which \$0.3 million is recognized as short-term restricted cash and \$1.3 million is recognized as long-term restricted cash, as of December 31, 2022.
+In connection with the Watertown Lease, the Company secured a letter of credit from Silicon Valley Bank, a division of First-Citizens Bank & Trust Company (successor to Silicon Valley Bank)), or SVB, for \$1.6 million, of which \$0.3 million is recognized as short-term restricted cash and \$1.3 million is recognized as long-term restricted cash, as of December 31, 2022.